 The surprise?
 A talking/quacking robotic duck from national insurance company Aflac specifically designed to help oncology patients deal with and better understand their medical treatment.

 “What do you have on your chest?”
-Nawrocki asked TJ.
+Nawrocki asked RT.
 “A port,” 3-year-old RT answered as Nawrocki showed him that the duck could have a MediPort too.

 RT immediately took a shine to the duck, even coming up with a name for him: Ducky.